 Installation of Kiosk Machine for online registration of complaints:

 Kiosk Machine arrangement has been made at Head Office to enable the customers toregister on line complaints/ suggestions, and its operation is started w.e.f.
 14.03.2013.

 Know Your Customer (KYC) norms / Anti Money Laundering (AML) standards / Combating ofFinancing of Terrorism (CFT) and Obligation of Bank under Prevention of Money LaunderingAct (PMLA) 2002.

 The Bank has Board approved KYC-AML-CFT Policy in place.
 The said Policy is thefoundation on which the Bank's implementation of KYC norms, AML standards and CFT measuresis based.
 The full KYC compliance entails staff education as well as customer educationfor which the following measures are taken by the Bank.

 A comprehensive list of KYC documents is uploaded on the Bank's web site for thebenefit of customers.
 Regular training sessions are conducted on KYC-AML-CFT guidelines atthe Bank's training establishments to sensitize the employees.

 3.6 Risk Management

 The Board of Directors of the Bank reviews all Risk Management Policies and Strategiesand establishes control systems in line with the Bank's aggregate Risk Appetite.
-The Boardof Directors is supported by the Risk Management Committee of the Board (RMC) and RMC issupported by sub-committees known as Credit Risk Management Committee (CRMC), Market RiskManagement Committee (MRMC), Operational Risk Management Committee (ORMC) and AssetLiability Management Committee (ALCO).
-These Committees are headed by Chairman andManaging Director and Executive Director and General Managers are the members of theCommittees.
+The Boardof Directors is supported by the Risk Management Committee of the Board (RMC) and RMC issupported by subcommittees known as Credit Risk Management Committee (CRMC), Market RiskManagement Committee (MRMC), Operational Risk Management Committee (ORMC) and AssetLiability Management Committee (ALCO).
+These Committees are headed by Chairman andManaging Director.
+Executive Directors and General Managers are the members of theCommittees.